Younest9/okd/README.md

 Once bootstrapping is complete the bootstrap node [can be removed](#remove-the-bootstrap-node)

 #### Remove the Bootstrap Node

+Once the bootstrap process is complete the bootstrap node can be removed from the cluster.
+The bootstrap node is no longer required and will not be part of the final cluster.

+##### On the proxy machine

 Remove all references to the `bootstrap` host from the `/etc/haproxy/haproxy.cfg` file on the proxy machine